At India Ink, our mission is to communicate Indian history in a way that’s simple and accessible.

 If you’d like a behind-the-scenes look as we build in public, see our posts here.

 Who are we?

-Visvak Ponnavolu is a journalist who has worked in print and digital, as an editor and as a reporter.
-He studied South Asian history and politics at SOAS, University of London on a Chevening Scholarship and prior to that he was the Essays Editor at BuzzFeed India.
+Visvak is a journalist who has worked in print and digital, as an editor and as a reporter.
+He studied South Asian history and politics at the School of African and Oriental Studies on a Chevening Scholarship and prior to that he worked as a features editor at BuzzFeed and The Hindu.

 Thomas Manuel is a writer from Chennai, India.
 His work has appeared at Lapham’s Quarterly, The Nib, The Wire, The Hindu, among others.
 His play, Hamlet and Angad, won the 2016 Hindu Playwright Award.
 His first book, a narrative history of the opium trade in colonial India, is to be published by Harper Collins in 2021.